-- Visitors to school sign in and wear identification (visitor badge and lanyard) to indicate they have done so. - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification. - Visitors sign out and remove/hand in their identification when they leave the school. - Visitors are made aware of who to speak to if they are worried about a child during their visit by Office Staff who will direct them to our safeguarding leads information. - Visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks, and these are accepted and verified by DSL or Headteacher.
-If unsupervised they will also be provided with a summary of key safeguarding, behaviour and code of conduct expectations. - Visitors will behave in a way that is compliant with the school's code of conduct. - Visitors will not use mobile phones or other similar electronic devices during their visit unless agreed by the Headteacher or DSL. - Visitors will not initiate contact or conversations with pupils unless this is relevant and appropriate to the reason for their visit. - When there are several visitors to the school at the same time (such as for an assembly etc.) there will be adequate staff supervision of children and visitors.
-A risk assessment will be undertaken if deemed necessary or appropriate.

-- When visitors are undertaking activities with children, content of the activity will be agreed with the Headteacher or DSL, prior to the visit. - Contractors will be managed in line with the school's Health and Safety policy.
+- Visitors to school sign in at reception before entering the main school building, and wear identification (badge & lanyard) to indicate they have done so.
+Those visitors who have hold a valid DBS which has been checked by School Office staff, will be given a green lanyard.
+Those without a DBS will be given a red lanyard and will be accompanied throughout the duration of their visit by a member of staff. - ALL staff and children, where appropriate, will challenge visitors to school who are not wearing correct identification. - Visitors sign out and remove/hand in their identification when they leave the school. - Visitors are made aware of who to speak to if they are worried about a child during their visit by the Visitor Information leaflet. - Visitors are accompanied during their visit, when children are present, unless they have undergone relevant checks, and these are accepted and verified by DSL or Headteacher. - Visitors will behave in a way that is compliant with the school's code of conduct. - Visitors will not use mobile phones or other similar electronic devices during their visit unless agreed by the Headteacher or DSL. - Visitors will not initiate contact or conversations with pupils unless this is relevant and appropriate to the reason for their visit. - When there are several visitors to the school at the same time (such as for an assembly etc.) there will be adequate staff supervision of children and visitors.
+A risk assessment will be undertaken if deemed necessary or appropriate. - When visitors are undertaking activities with children, content of the activity will be agreed with the Headteacher or DSL, prior to the visit. - Contractors will be managed in line with the school's Health and Safety / Contractors on site policy (adapt as needed)